jimburton/scrabble/README.md

 The Scrabble library is adapted from https://github.com/joshcough/Scrabble, while the UI borrows code from https://github.com/danielweck/scrabble-html-ui.

 If you don't know the rules of the game you can read up on them [here](https://www.theukrules.co.uk/rules/children/games/scrabble.html).
+[Disclaimer](#disclaimer).

 The emphasis is intended to be not so much on the logic of playing the game as on refining an initial solution to a clean, functional software design